Golden Slipper Stakes Tips & Betting Advice

 - A barrier in the first half of the field is advantageous

 Bookmakers Ladbrokes, BetEasy, Sportsbet and Neds are the best places to bet on the Golden Slipper and all races.
 They offer some of the best odds and promotions on the big race.
 Or take advantage of the top 5 bookmaker deals below.

-The Group 1 Golden Slipper Stakes (1200m) is on the first Saturday of April at Rosehill Racecourse during the Sydney Autumn Carnival.
+The Group 1 Golden Slipper Stakes (1200m) takes place in late March each year at Rosehill Racecourse during the Sydney Autumn Carnival.

 It is the world’s richest race for two-year-old fillies, colts and geldings and is one of four Grand Slam races on the Australian racing calendar alongside the Melbourne Cup, Caulfield Cup and Cox Plate.